department-of-veterans-affairs/va.gov-team/platform/information-architecture/ia-reviews/mhv-medical-records.md

 ## <a name="notes"></a>Meetings notes and background info

 Open issues:
 - Need to determine if secondary nav is needed in initial phases for health history, or possibly a combo secondary left nav that brings these sections together
+  - We will create a combined secondary/left nav that will include Lab and test results, Health history, and Share medical records - no other portal features will be included in the left nav
 - identify what phases breadcrumb needs to be suppressed for - until it is linked to from the va.gov landing page
+  - Breadcrumb to be suppressed only until new portal landing page is live
 - identify phase when entry points should be implemented
 - identify where existing medical records and lab and test results link on My VA links to
 - identify what changes are needed to health care hub, inlcuding the existing get medical records page and lab an tests results page